javierb07/Number_Wizard/README.md

-# Number_Wizard
+# Number Wizard
-Number guessing game developed in Unity 2D course
+Number guessing game developed in Unity.
+It uses randomized bisection search to guess the number until it is found.